 “We have the widest range of agricultural tracks in the industry and continuously expand our product portfolio to serve numerous types of agricultural equipment and applications,” said Martin Lunkenbein, Service and Aftermarket Sales Executive Director - Agriculture for Camso.

-Expanding its product offering to all combine brands, Camso displayed its latest CTS High Speed that allows tracked harvesting machines to reach road speeds similar to those of wheeled combines.
+Expanding its product offering to more combine brands, Camso displayed its latest CTS High Speed that allows tracked harvesting machines to reach road speeds similar to those of wheeled combines.
 “CTS High Speed is the industry’s first 100 percent bolt-on track system for combines with an integrated final drive that achieves similar roading speeds to wheeled combines – up to 23 mph (37 kph).
-This exclusive innovation increases a combine’s mobility and flotation for better access to fields with soft ground conditions,” stated Lukenbein.
+This exclusive innovation increases a combine’s mobility and flotation for better access to fields with soft ground conditions,” stated Lunkenbein.

 CTS High Speed are now available for the following makes of combines:

-AGCO: Full offering for 5 to 6 Straw Walker and Hybrid machines.
+AGCO: Full offering for 5 to 6 Straw Walker

-Case IH: New offering for 140 and 240 Series.
+Case IH: New offering for 140 and 240 Series

-Claas: New offering for Tucano and Lexion Series.
+Claas: New offering for Lexion Series

-John Deere: Full offering including new S700 Series.
+John Deere: Full offering including new S700 Series

-New Holland: New offering for all CX and CR Series.
+New Holland: New offering for all CX5 & CX6

 During Innov-Agri, Camso also released new results from its Profit From The Ground Up field study.
 The studies are designed to help producers get the most from their fields by using the right tools.
 “To prove it, we are bringing farmers real data on the benefits of using Camso tracks and track systems for tractors and implements.
 The first seasonal test has been conducted on tractors for soil preparation,” Lunkenbein said.
 In one Italian study in corn, the Camso track systems helped produce a 10 percent yield increase with improved performance and better soil preparation.